Helen Cresswell was born 11 July 1934 and died 26 September 2005.

 - I have a strong feeling now, as an adult, that I am practically a result of what I read as a child, and yet I am sure that I did not ‘understand,’ in the sense of being able to formulate as an idea, even a fraction of what I read.

-Creswell was an English television scriptwriter and author of more than 100 children’s books.
-Her most popular book series, Lizzie Dripping and The Bagthorpe Saga, were also the bases for television series.
+Helen Cresswell was an English television scriptwriter and author of more than 100 children’s books.
+Her most popular book series, Lizzie Dripping, and The Bagthorpe Saga, which started with Ordinary Jack, were also the bases for television series.